 The “Byte-for-Life Guarantee”

-Strictly speaking, Byte has only one refund policy: their impression kit.
+Strictly speaking, Byte has only one refund: their impression kit.
 If you’re not a candidate for treatment, you’ll be refunded for the impression kit.
 However, Byte stands by their product with their “Byte for Life” guarantee.

 This guarantee is essentially a lifetime warranty.
-If your teeth ever shift after treatment, even years down the road, Byte will send you new aligners to correct it.
+If your teeth ever shift after treatment, even years down the road, and through no fault of your own, Byte will send you new aligners to correct it.
 Similarly, if you reach the end of your treatment and you’re not satisfied, you can request a re-evaluation.
 As long as you follow your prescribed treatment plan, Byte will make adjustments to achieve the results you’re after.

 To be eligible for this warranty, you must check in with your assigned doctor every 90 days, follow your prescribed treatment to a T, and submit any request for re-evaluation within 30 days of finishing treatment.

-- Choose Byte if: you want to perfect your smile ASAP with top-quality customer service.
-Byte is twice as fast as all of the other companies on the market and offer personalized customer support.
+You want to perfect your smile ASAP with top-quality customer service.
+Byte is twice as fast as all of the other companies on the market and offers personalized customer support.

 Frequently Asked Questions

 Technically, both services offer discounts.
 Neither service offers run-of-the-mill discounts extremely frequently, though.
 SmileDirectClub has a referral program along with discounts for students, teachers, and both active and retired military members.
 Likewise, Byte offers discounts for military, students, and first responders.